ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 Create a new repository on Github, then execute the following commands to link the new repository as a submodule of the main repository:

 ```
-$ cd uaccp
+$ cd ultimate-aws-certified-cloud-practitioner
-$ git submodule add -b master git@github.com:ensomugnog/uaccp-submodule uaccp-submodule
+$ git submodule add -b main git@github.com:ensomugnog/uaccp-create-an-ec2-instance-with-ec2-user-data-to-have-a-website-hands-on
 ```

-Using the **-b** argument means we want to follow the master branch of the new repository, and after running this command we’ll have a new directory named `uaccp-submodule/`, this directory will automaticaly checkout the master branch for you to be ready to make changes.
+Using the **-b** argument means we want to follow the main branch of the new repository, and after running this command we’ll have a new directory named `uaccp-submodule/`, this directory will automaticaly checkout the main branch for you to be ready to make changes.

 ### Update main repository with latest submodule changes
 First make sure the submodule changes have been commited and pushed to the orign repository, then run the following commands: